cxed/ateam/README.md

   so it is recommended to work on it first.
 2. DBW (Drive By Wire) Node
 3. Traffic Light Detection
-4. Waypoint Updater Node - complete.
+4. Waypoint Updater Node - full functionality.

 ## References and Links